Raghav2128/English-Premier-League-Prediction/README.md

 ## 🧠 Project Overview

 This project explores how machine learning can be applied to football analytics by predicting match outcomes: Home Win, Draw, or Away Win.
+It includes two key parts:

+1. **Data Collection:** Scrape Premier League data (fixtures, results, shooting stats) from FBref using Python and BeautifulSoup.
-Using a clean and structured dataset, we train a logistic regression model to learn from past match data and evaluate its performance using accuracy and a confusion matrix.
+2. **Prediction:** Use the scraped and cleaned dataset to train a logistic regression model and evaluate its accuracy.

 The goal of this project was both educational and practical: to gain experience in data preprocessing, feature encoding, and model evaluation using real-world sports data.